 In essence his argument goes like this: There are moral truths that are true independent of human opinion or consensus because my conscience tells me intuitively, that they exist and most people would agree.

 Except for the fact, that some people have a different conscience then others.
-I personally would think it’s moral to steal food, in order to save some children from death by starvation (if there is no other alternative to theft, that is).
+Going by my moral intuitions I would think it’s moral to steal food, in order to save some children from death by starvation (if there is no other alternative to theft, that is).
 I know for a fact, that other people don’t share my opinion on this.
-There conscience tells them that that would be wrong, mine tells me it would be right.
+Their conscience tells them that that would be wrong, mine tells me it would be right.

 When pressed on the intuitiveness Craig says the following:

 “That would be one way I think that you could call it.
 Other values that are not so intuitively obvious would be communicated to us by divine revelation.“

 He claims, that some values are intuitively obvious.
 I would agree, that there are actions by which I am revolted.
 Actions that go against my conscience, actions that I see as obviously wrong by my subjective moral standard.
 In many cases, I think there is a gray area when it comes to morality, such as the example of the starving children I gave earlier.
 Other actions like torturing babies for fun, would go against everything my conscience tells me, therefore I would not do it.
 It’s intuitive to me, that this ought not be done.
 My subjective moral intuition tells me not to.
 I can tuck on my empathy for that, in order to figure it out.
 As I said we all have a have a conscience and empathy (except for Psychopaths and Sociopaths perhaps).
 Nobody disagrees there, I grant that without contention.